 Yesterday, someone posted an image to a facebook group in my little town that was pretty clearly fake news, but maybe not to everybody.

-Maybe you’ve seen this around the ‘net.
-It’s funny, and it has just enough plausibility to make a reader wonder, “Wow, I’ll bet that worked out really well.”
-But it’s also a little bothersome because the person who posted it in no way indicated it was a joke.
+The original gag was admittedly funny, but it was also a little bothersome because the person who posted it in no way indicated it was a joke.

 I checked at Snopes.com (highly recommended when something seems suspicious) to see if this was a one-off.